TOOLS & TIPS Working with STS as a Non-commercial Broadcaster

 3. Notice artists corresponding to these letters will become available for your selection.
-Highlight artist to “add”:
+Highlight artist to “add” (see 3):

-4. Enter playlist position in the “Rank” box.
-Push “Add to Playlist” button: .
+4. Enter playlist position in the \”Rank\” box.
+Select \”Add to Playlist\” button (see 4):

-5. You may change song ranks as needed by simply adjusting their rank number: and push “Update Playlist”:
+5. You may change album ranks as needed by simply adjusting their rank number (see 5)

 At any point in the entry of your playlist you discover that you have skipped an entry and want to go back, simply click on the rank number you want to move and type the correct rank number.
 Then by selecting “Update Playlist” these ranks will automatically sort.

-If you DO NOT know the label name use a “?“
+If you do not know the label name use a “?“

-Place a check in the “Drop” box corresponding to the song you are needing to “drop” DO NOT set rank to zero to drop songs.
+Place a check mark in the “Drop” box (see 10) corresponding to the album you are wanting to “drop”

-The REMOVE feature is ONLY used if you have mistakenly added the incorrect song to your playlist.
-Otherwise, place a check on corresponding “Drop” box to remove a song from playlist.
+The \”Remove\” feature is ONLY used if you have mistakenly added the incorrect album to your playlist.
+Otherwise, place a check mark on the corresponding “Drop” box to remove a album from playlist.

-Print/Fax: You can easily print yourself a copy of your playlist also.
-Simply select the “Print/Fax” option on the main menu.
+Print/Fax: You can easily print yourself a copy of your playlist so you may retain a copy.
+Select \”Print/Fax\” option on the main menu.
 This option will also allow you to fax your playlist to anyone you wish to share your information with. *A printer or fax modem must be installed and configured to use this feature.

 Various Artists, Soundtracks are entered using “Various Artists” as the artist field.